datastax-demos/contributing/README.md

 `datastaxdemos/datastax-enterprise:stable` private image.
 A good alternative would be `ubuntu:trusty`.
 Other images can be found [here](https://registry.hub.docker.com/).
-* Ensure you also set the MAINTAINER variable in case there are any issues on our end with your script.
+* Ensure the MAINTAINER variable is set in case there are any issues with the script.

 ```ruby
 RUN apt-get update && \